Fl4v/zoo-simulator/README.md

 You need `Python 3` installed on your machine to run the simulator.
 The application has been tested version: `3.7.2`

+I have tried using PEP8 standard for readability and easier editing.

 The application will run on your terminal.

 ## How to Run